Skip to main content

 Bellwood, Nebraska · FDIC Cert #25291

-Bank of the Valley is an FDIC-insured bank (Certificate #25291) with $536M in total assets and $481M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of the Valley, an FDIC-insured bank (Certificate #25291) with $536M in total assets and $481M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bellwood, Nebraska, the bank maintains a Tier 1 capital ratio of 11.05% (Well-Capitalized) and a nonperforming loan ratio of 0.60%.
-BankHealthData assigns a composite Health Grade of B (67/100).
+BankHealthData assigns a composite Health Grade of B (67/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of the Valley (FDIC cert 25291) is a community bank — $536M in total assets, $481M in deposits, serving the Bellwood, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.